 - Unpredictable; lighting conditions can change, weather can become inclimate

-- Difficult to achieve privacy, and therefor comfort for the model
+- Difficult to achieve privacy and, therefore, comfort for the model

 - Time of day and time of year dictate when, what, and how you can shoot

-- Most off the effort of shooting involves getting there, getting the right light, and looking for the right background
+- Most of the effort of shooting involves getting there, getting the right light, and looking for the right background

 The Advantages of Studio Lighting